commercialhaskell/sig-service/README.md

     so that the rest of the cluster can figure out how to join one another.

-    Create the Consul & Vault service as a 3 node cluster.
+    Create the service with the example [yaml file](file://kube/consul-vault-svc.yaml).

         kubectl create -f kube/consul-vault-svc.yaml
         kubectl get svc